Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 Even so, they disassembled the mortar and heaved it back onto the ship as quickly as they could.
 The ramp closed, sealing out the frigid climate, and they lay on the nice, warm deck to gather their breath as Ankki got them the hell out of there.

-"...That... really fucking sucked…" Bang opined, after a few seconds.
+"...That... really fucking sucked..."
+Bang opined, after a few seconds.

 "It was bracing!"
 Teemo retorted.
 "Really let you feel the air!"